Introduced in February, 2024, as NYCB’s newest Specialty Certification.

 This curriculum was developed by Lisa Nichols, with a Master degree in Education and years of experience with Peer Work and Supervision as well as facilitating Learning Collaboratives for both.
 This curriculum was informed by the ground-breaking RCU 12-hour workshop, originated by Exponents with enhancements by Theresa Knorr, FOR-NY, Keith Greer and Lori Drescher, RCU.

-This RCU Zoom/Virtual Training is approved through 9/2024 by ASAP-NYCB to meet all 20 Training Hours required by the NYCB for PSP Certification.
-Additionally it is approved by ASAP NYS for Social Work CE’s and pending approval by OASAS for CASAC, CPP and CPS Renewal CE’s.
+This RCU Zoom/Virtual Training is approved by NYCB to meet all 20 Training Hours required for PSP Certification (and both trainers are members of NYCB Trainer Registry).
+Additionally it is pending approval by ASAP NYS for Social Work CE’s and by OASAS for CASAC, CPP and CPS Renewal CE’s.

 Participants must have access to both audio and video connection.